 - Lose fat mass and gain lean body mass.
 Get a Bioimpedance Analysis to determine your body composition.

 - Eat lots of phytoestrogen containing foods to block the effects of harmful estrogens.
-Avoid soy!
+Avoid unhealthy forms of soy.

 - Change your diet to remove processed fats, bad fats, and sugars.
 Eat whole foods.